koito19960406/GPS_analysis/README.md

 # Story telling
-## Given the location data set, take any three tourist places in Kula Lumpur and tell us the story on tourism and
+## In this exercise, I selected three tourist places in Kula Lumpur and created a story on tourism and visitors from GPS point data

-ors.
-State out the assumptions.

 # 1. Introduction